HookedBehemoth/blog/content/blog/2025-06-18_sqlite_upsert.md

 This assumes that you switch between entities.
 If you keep checking the same entity, `last_insert_rowid()` will keep returning the same rowid.

+I've switched to postgres for this endavor and as pointed out on [Stackoverflow](https://stackoverflow.com/questions/39058213/differentiate-inserted-and-updated-rows-in-upsert-using-system-columns), there you can use `(xmax != 0) to the same effect.